govhack-science/govhack-science.github.io/_handbookchapters/submitting_your_entry.md

 ---
 slug: 'submitting_your_entry'
 title: 'Submitting your entry'
-last_updated: '2016-07-29T04:29:07.378Z'
+last_updated: '2016-07-29T07:03:51.955Z'
 categories:
   - comp
 tags:
   - submitting
   - hackerspace
+  - video
+  - repo
 ---

 ## Submitting your entry

 Hackerspace (opened on the Friday of the competition at 7pm) is the Official GovHack competition submission site and allows you to submit all components required for your team’s Govhack entry.

-*Note: submission elements and times are system controlled so not extensions are available! *Teams are required to submit the following as part of their competition entry on Hackerspace:
+*Note: submission elements and times are system controlled so not extensions are available!* Teams are required to submit the following as part of their competition entry on Hackerspace:

 * **Register** **all Team members** in Hackerspace